- New guidelines released by the American Cancer Society encourage people to exercise more per week to reduce their cancer risk.

 - Experts say the guidelines are good advice, but they note there are barriers that make it difficult for some people to adopt these lifestyle changes.

-The American Cancer Society has released new guidelines for reducing the risk of cancer.
+The American Cancer Society has released

 The recommendations include the latest research on diet and physical activity, as well as policy and systems changes that reduce barriers to healthy living.